-Neighbourhood Walkabouts
+Neighbourhood walkabouts

 We visit each area at least every six months to meet tenants and check for repair needs.
 Tenants are welcome to join us as we walk around their area to raise any concerns and share ideas for improvement.

-If you would like to know when we are next in your area, the details can be found on our website www.middevon.gov.uk
+If you would like to know when we are next in your area, the details can be found on our website

-Environmental Budget
+Environmental budget

 We want you to enjoy living in your home and your area.
 As our tenants, you know more than we do about things that need improving where you live.
 Each year, we set aside money for environmental improvements that benefit all tenants in their local area.
-Any tenant can make an application for funding from the Environmental Budget.
+Any tenant can make an application for funding from the environmental budget.

 There is no restriction on what the budget is for but we do insist that it benefits the wider tenant community, not just an individual tenant.
-Previous projects include improved parking facilities, seating benches and improvements to grassed areas.
+Previous projects include improved parking facilities, benches, wildlife areas, community fruit orchards and improvements to grassed areas.